-Read the full report here: 2021 Technical Report
+Read the full reports here:

 OSCIA and ONFARM service providers will collect several types of data throughout the life of the program.
 Data will largely be collected from working farms across the province by several participating organizations.
 It will be used and shared by several project partners and a selection of data will be made available to the broader agricultural industry and the public.
 The objective of the ONFARM Data Management Plan (DMP) is to ensure that all ONFARM data is being collected, shared and used in a uniform and responsible manner.
 The ONFARM Data Management Plan (DMP) will: